carsonswope/3d-beats/readme.md

 # TODOs:

-- write group finding extension in c++. this code shouldn't be slow, but it is in python
 - velocity:
   - ignore taps below a certain velocity
   - option to vary midi notes' velocity with velocity of tap